rnaua/BSA2019_Team_Swatch/README.md

 To train our **Barmaid 2.0 chatbot**, we used the built-in one-click integration **Telegram** of the Dialogflow's interface to let some friends test our chatbot, collect their end-user expressions and analyse those expressions to provide our future end-users a better intent classification.

-Link to the telegram's bot : https://t.me/Barmaid2_bot
+The link to the telegram's bot : https://t.me/Barmaid2_bot

 #### Writing a self-explanatory notebook